prajurock/kedro-mlflow/docs/source/05_framework_ml/03_framework_example.md

 ![etl_app](../imgs/etl_app.png)

-Where the "huggingface_split" parameter is just here to define if we should produce "training" or " data.
+Where the "huggingface_split" parameter is just here to define if we should produce "training" or "test" data.
 We persist the `instances` and `labels` in the DataCatalog for further reuse:

 ```yaml
 # catalog.yml